wblommaert/data-visualisation/README.md

 ## Log entries

+**14/11/2014 - Had a better look at the syntax D3.js uses **
+- The way you write code in D3 feels like jQuery: easy, fast and readable
+- Selectors feel exactly like jQuery, it's like they've known each other for years

 **09/11/2014 - Implementing D3.js compared to the static and svg chart**
 - Playing around with the D3 API to get the same result as js and svg